-Father, son arrested in Japan get US prison for Ponzi scheme
+Father, son arrested in Japan get U.S. prison for Ponzi scheme

 Prosecutors told jurors that from about 2009 to early 2013, Fujinaga ran a Las Vegas operation that told Japanese investors they were buying claims from a medical collection business, according to court documents.

-He was found guilty of using new investors’ money to pay off previous investors and spending the lavishly on a Las Vegas golf course mansion, a private jet, luxury cars and real estate in California wine country, Beverly Hills and Hawaii.
+He was found guilty of using new investors’ money to pay off previous investors and spending it on a Las Vegas golf course mansion, a private jet, luxury cars and real estate in California wine country, Beverly Hills and Hawaii.

 Junzo Suzuki was MRI International’s executive vice president and Paul Suzuki managed Tokyo operations.
 Prosecutors said that when the Japanese government revoked MRI’s license to market securities in April 2013, the firm owed investors more than $1.5 billion.